 But the abbey was saved from demolition

-people of Romsey.
-The town purchased the abbey
+of Romsey.
+The town purchased the abbey from the

-the part of the abbey that had saved the abbey,
+the abbey that had saved the abbey, the church of

 By the mid-16th century